javier/questdb-trading-data-demo/README.md

 # questdb-trading-data-demo

 This repository can be used as a quickstart to ingest and explore financial data with QuestDB.
-The project uses Jupyter Notebook to get data from external sources and store into QuestDB, and it also uses Grafana to display near real-time dashboards.
+The project uses Jupyter Notebook to get data from external sources and store into QuestDB, and it also uses either Grafana or Pulse to display near real-time dashboards.

 The repository includes example scripts to ingest data from two data sources: